 - A reserve price.
 Your reserve price is the lowest price you are willing to accept for the bike.
 (Keep in mind The Bike Shed Times takes 5% of the final winning bid as a commission.)
 We can give you some guidance on pricing, but the decision is yours.

 - A starting price.
-We recommend a starting price no more than two-thirds of your reserve price.
+We recommend a starting price lower than your reserve price.
 The aim is to initially attract bids from bargain-hunters to get the ball rolling.

 - Your contact details so buyers can contact you direct.